NGO-Algorithm-Audit/Bias_scan/README.md

 - No data needed on protected attributes of users (unsupervised bias detection);
 - Model-agnostic (for binary AI classifiers);
-- Connecting quantitative tools with qualitative methods to assess fair AI;
+- Connecting the quantitative and qualitative reasoning paradigm to assess fair AI;
 - Developed open-source and not-for-profit.

 ## Executive summary